Parkinson disease and other neurodegenerative movement disorders: clinical and experimental research

 Research requires effort, time, motivation, enthusiasm and inspiration

-This pre-symptomatic phase is common to all neurodegenerative diseases, so it is important to extend research in order to apply treatments that will restore or modify the progression of these pathologies.
+This pre-symptomatic and prodromic phase is common to all neurodegenerative diseases, so it is important to extend research in order to apply treatments that will restore or modify the progression of these pathologies.

-In addition, it conducts research on the initial stage of Parkinson’s disease in patients at risk of developing this condition, when its motor symptoms have not yet appeared and neuroprotective therapies are still possible.
+In addition, it conducts research on the initial stage of Parkinson's disease and in subjects at risk of developing this condition, when its motor symptoms have not yet appeared and neuroprotective therapies are still possible.

 The group’s research has made it possible to create complete biorepositories of biological samples from patients with Parkinson’s disease (blood, cerebrospinal fluid, urine, DNA, RNA and cells) for use in future research projects.

 Using these biorepositories, the group aims to investigate the presence and applicability of biomarkers that are useful in the correct diagnosis and prognosis of Parkinson’s disease and atypical Parkinsonian disorders.

 Through the use of cell models, it strives to obtain information about the basic molecular processes associated with Parkinson’s and other neurodegenerative diseases, as well as genetic associations among the population, to locate risk genes.